TRI-ML/VOST/README.md

 # VOST: Video Object Segmentation under Transformations
+Evalaution metric implementation can be found in the [evaluation](evaluation/README.md) folder.
-Baseline implementation and reported models as well as the evaluation metric implementation will be released here shortly.
+Baseline implementation and reported models will be released here shortly.